SU-JIAYUAN/academic-website/content/post/Summer Camp/index.md

 ---
-title: 夏令营回忆 (保研)
+title: Recall~保研夏令营
-subtitle: Welcome 👋
+subtitle: Thanks FZU for giving me the exemption chance. 👋

 # Summary for listings and search engines
 summary: Welcome 👋